 The IE ControlResourceSet is used to configure a time/frequency control resource set (CORESET) in which to search for downlink control information (see TS 38.213 [13], clause 10.1).
-For the UE not supporting multipleCORESET in FR1, in order to receive MBS multicast in CFR within the UE's active BWP, if a CORESET is not configured within the PDCCH-ConfigMulticast, the CORESET other than CORESET0 configured within the UE's active BWP for scheduling unicast can be used for scheduling MBS multicast, and the CORESET is expected to be included completely within the CFR and the parameters configured in the CORESET are expected to be supported by the UE for MBS multicast.
+For the UE not supporting multipleCORESET in FR1, in order to receive MBS multicast in CFR within the UE's active BWP, if a CORESET is not configured within the PDCCH-ConfigMulticast, the CORESET other than CORESET#0 configured within the UE's active BWP for scheduling unicast can be used for scheduling MBS multicast, and the CORESET is expected to be included completely within the CFR and the parameters configured in the CORESET are expected to be supported by the UE for MBS multicast.